LSeu-Open/Enhanced-BioResearch/README.md

 ## Microbiology

+- [Just a Microbiology System (JAMS)](https://github.com/johnmcculloch/JAMS_BW) -  A suite for analyzing microbiological sequencing data for use on NIH HPC systems (Biowulf).
+- [PPanGGOLiN](https://github.com/labgem/PPanGGOLiN) - A software suite used to create and manipulate prokaryotic pangenomes from a set of either genomic DNA sequences or provided genome annotations.

 ## Molecular Biology

 - [Biopython](https://github.com/biopython/biopython) - Biopython Project is an international association of developers of freely available Python tools for computational molecular biology.